chrismiller/TeensyEyes/README.md

 # TeensyEyes

-My take on "Uncanny Eyes" for the Teensy 4.0 with GC9A01A screens.
-Work in progress...
+### Introduction

+This project is my take on "[Uncanny Eyes](https://github.com/adafruit/Uncanny_Eyes)", adapted for [Teensy 4.x](https://www.pjrc.com/store/teensy40.html) microcontrollers.
+It renders animated eyes on round GC9A01A LCD screens.
+See the video below for an example of the eyes in action.

+This is all still very much a work in progress.
+The aim is to turn this into a library that is fully configurable and easily integrated with your own Teensy projects.

-Based on the following projects:
+This codebase is based on code and ideas from the following projects:
   - https://github.com/adafruit/Uncanny_Eyes
   - https://github.com/adafruit/Adafruit_Learning_System_Guides/tree/main/M4_Eyes
   - https://github.com/mjs513/GC9A01A_t3n

+### Building and Running

 This project is developed with PlatformIO and (optionally) CLion.
-To build and run it, you will need to first run the following from within the TeensyEyes directory:
+Before you build and run it for the first time, you will need to first run the following from within the TeensyEyes directory:
 ```
 mkdir lib
 cd lib
 git clone https://github.com/mjs513/GC9A01A_t3n
 ```
-This will check out the GC9A01A_t3n library, which is required to use the GC9A01 LCD screens.
+This will check out the [GC9A01A_t3n library](https://github.com/mjs513/GC9A01A_t3n), which is required to use GC9A01 LCD screens.

 Running the "PlatformIO Upload | eyes" target from CLion, or alternatively running
 ```platformio run --target upload -e eyes```